-Lindsey Rendlen Latzke is a member of the Littler CaseSmart – Class Action™ team and is based in Missouri.
-She is responsible for early case evaluation (ECE).
-At the outset of each employment litigation matter, she identifies and reviews pertinent documents, interviews relevant witnesses, and drafts an ECE report for clients’ cases, which includes an analysis of potential defense and settlement strategies as well as potential litigation risks.
+Lindsey Rendlen Latzke is a member of the Littler CaseSmart® team and is based in Missouri.
+She is responsible for early case evaluation (ECE) for class, collective, mass and representative actions.
+At the outset of each matter, she identifies and reviews pertinent documents, interviews relevant witnesses, coordinates with firm data analysts to conduct damages modelling, and drafts an ECE report for clients’ cases.
 In keeping with each client’s litigation philosophy, she partners with the local Littler litigation team and assists in developing and executing strategies for effectively handling litigation.

 Prior to joining Littler, Lindsey was an associate at a firm representing private and public employers across the U.S. in a broad range of industries, including construction, manufacturing, trucking and distribution, home healthcare, finance, commercial farming, higher education, retail and hospitality.